Eminakkoc/Grocery/README.md

 Cart data will be stored at local storage if the transaction has not been completed.

+Zustand's simple api interface and various features (presisting to local storage) made me to stick with this decision to use it in this project.

+# Login cookie

+Cookie is stored as an "httpOnly" cookie due to read operation is always made in server side components and middleware.
+If there will be a use case where this cookie is to be read from a client component, then this decision should be reconsidered.

+Header component check the login status from an inner auth route api whenever a route path update happens.

 # Main page

 Main page has 2 main parts which are: